apache/spark/docs/ml-guide.md

 # Algorithm Guides

 There are now several algorithms in the Pipelines API which are not in the lower-level MLlib API, so we link to documentation for them here.
-These algorithms are mostly feature transformers, which fit naturally into the `Transformer` abstraction in Pipelines and ensembles, which fit naturally into the `Estimator` abstraction in the Pipelines.
+These algorithms are mostly feature transformers, which fit naturally into the `Transformer` abstraction in Pipelines, and ensembles, which fit naturally into the `Estimator` abstraction in the Pipelines.

 **Pipelines API Algorithm Guides**